SimonSubokLee/ston-docs-son/admin/caching_policy.kr.rst

     /image/ad.jpg, 1800

-Even if you added *.html in order to set separate TTLs for all pages(html, php, jsp etc), TTL will not be set for the first page(/).
+Even if you add *.html in order to set separate TTLs for all pages(html, php, jsp, etc.), the TTL will not be set for the first page(/).
-HTTP protocol cannot identify which page(eg. index.php, default.jsp etc) is set as the first page by the origin server.
+The HTTP protocol cannot identify which page(i.e. index.php, default.jsp, etc.) is set as the first page by the origin server.
 Therefore, in order to set the separate TTL for each page, you should add "/".